gicait/pLitter/README.md

-# pLitter - Teaching Computers to Identify Plastic Litter
+# pLitter - Plastic Litter identification using Vision and AI

-pLitter is a standardized, deep learning friendly dataset and pre-trained model that can be used for detecting road-size plastic litter.
+pLitter is a standardized, deep learning friendly dataset and pre-trained model that can be used for detecting plastic litter at streets, road sides, and other outdoor areas.
 Additionally, all supplementary codes related to this repository are also published here. *Example video showing plastic litter detection from our model (click on image to see the YouTube video) is shown below.*

 <p align="center">
 <a href="https://www.youtube.com/watch?v=REv0XEcWXVE" target="_blank">